stacksgov/sips/sips/sip-025/sip-025-sbtc.md

 This SIP proposes implementing the aforementioned Normal mode for sBTC.
-A follow-up SIP may propose a Recovery mode, whereby instead of burning BTC while the system is frozen, the BTC is instead repurposed to directly fulfill pending peg-out requests.
-While peg-out fulfillment will be considerably slower, at least the sBTC users will eventually be made whole in the event of a catastrophe.
+A follow-up SIP may propose a Recovery mode, whereby instead of burning BTC while the system is frozen, the BTC is instead repurposed to directly fulfill pending withdraw requests.
+While withdraw fulfillment will be considerably slower, at least the sBTC users will eventually be made whole in the event of a catastrophe.

-In Recovery mode, sBTC peg-ins would cease and all pending sBTC peg-ins would be cancelled.
-Peg-outs would be fulfilled in first-in first-out order from redirected PoX payouts.
-Once a peg-out request has been satisfied -- i.e. the requester's BTC address has received _at least_ as many satoshis as reqeusted from the redirected PoX payouts -- then the peg-out request completes and the next requester's peg-out is processed.
+In Recovery mode, sBTC deposits would cease and all pending sBTC deposits would be cancelled.
+Withdraws would be fulfilled in first-in first-out order from redirected PoX payouts.
+Once a withdraw request has been satisfied -- i.e. the requester's BTC address has received _at least_ as many satoshis as reqeusted from the redirected PoX payouts -- then the withdraw request completes and the next requester's withdraw is processed.

 Once the Stacks blockchain supports Recovery Mode, the system would continue operating even if the system was frozen for many reward cycles.
-The blockchain would not halt; instead, it would continue its operation to fulfill all peg-out requests while the BTC is seemingly inaccessible to Stackers.
-PoX payouts and STX unlocks would only resume once the current set of Stackers control enough BTC to back each sBTC token, and are able to fulfill pending sBTC peg-outs.
+The blockchain would not halt; instead, it would continue its operation to fulfill all withdraw requests while the BTC is seemingly inaccessible to Stackers.
+PoX payouts and STX unlocks would only resume once the current set of Stackers control enough BTC to back each sBTC token, and are able to fulfill pending sBTC withdraws.

-The system would transition back to Normal mode once all pending peg-out transactions have been fulfilled, and once the current set of Stackers possess enough BTC to cover all outstanding sBTC tokens.
+The system would transition back to Normal mode once all pending withdraw transactions have been fulfilled, and once the current set of Stackers possess enough BTC to cover all outstanding sBTC tokens.